selwynpolit/d9book/book/state.md

 State API data is stored permanently in the `key_value` table.
 Functions to access this are: `set()`, `get()`,  `delete()` as well as `setMultiple()` and `getMultiple()`.
 The convention for the key name is to use periods(. or full-stops) to separate words.
 E.g. `my.state.data` or `emergency.header.message`.
 Underscores are also used e.g. `system.cron_key` or `system.cron_last`.

-State settings are values which should usually not be exported to code, and only make sense in the context of one site.
-For example, cron key is a state setting whereas the front page path is a \"config\" variable.
+State settings are values which should usually not be exported to code and only make sense in the context of one site.
+For example, cron key is a state setting, whereas the front page path is a \"config\" variable.

 To set a state value: